Ninomoriaty/circPipe/docs/contents/parameters.rst

 Configuration
 ^^^^^^^^^^^^^
 (paths to references, softwares and special environments.
-Only need to be set at the first time you run the pipeline.We recommanded users to build a fixed config profile or edit our ``nextflow.config`` based on their own service, and use the paratemeter ``--profile nextflow.config`` to invoke these parameters).
+Only need to be set at the first time you run the pipeline.We recommanded users to build a fixed config profile or edit our ``nextflow.config`` based on their own service, and use the paratemeter ``--profile nextflow.config`` to invoke these parameters)

 +--------------+-----------------+----------------+